pyllyukko/user.js/README.md

 #### Tracking protection

 Tracking protection is one of the most important technologies that you need.
 The usual recommendation has been to run the [Ghostery](https://www.ghostery.com/) extension, but as it is made by a [potentially evim(tm) advertising company](https://en.wikipedia.org/wiki/Ghostery#Criticism), some people feel that is not to be trusted.
-One notable alternative is to use [uBlock](https://github.com/gorhill/uBlock), but at least currently the installation needs some more work as it's not available in Mozilla's add-on repository.
+One notable alternative is to use [uBlock](https://github.com/gorhill/uBlock), which can also be found at [Mozilla AMO](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).

 Ghostery is still viable option, but be sure to disable the [GhostRank](https://www.ghostery.com/en/faq#q5-general) feature.